 Birthplace: Basra, Iraqsee more on Alhazen

-Swami Sahajanand Saraswati, born in Ghazipur district, United Province in British India, was an ascetic, a nationalist and a peasant leader of India.
-Although born in United Province, his social and political activities focussed mostly on Bihar in the initial days, and gradually spread to the rest of India with the formation of the All India Kisan Sabha.
-He had set-up an ashram at Bihta, near Patna and carried out most of his work in the later part of his life from there.
+Sahajanand Saraswati pronunciation (22 February 1889 – 26 June 1950) was an ascetic, a nationalist and a peasant leader of India.
+Although born in North-Western Provinces (present-day Uttar Pradesh), his social and political activities focussed mostly on Bihar in the initial days, and gradually spread to the rest of India with the formation of the All India Kisan Sabha.
+He had set up an ashram at Bihta, near Patna and carried out most of his work in the later part of his life from there.
 He was an intellectual, prolific writer, social reformer and revolutionary. ...more on Wikipedia

 Birthplace: Ghazipur, Indiasee more on Sahajanand Saraswati